 The effects of traumatic brain injuries can be mild or severe.
 Some people who suffer from traumatic brain injuries may be able to recover with only a few lasting effects.
 Others, however, may require extensive medical care and even rehabilitation after the incident.

 Traumatic brain injuries can happen in several different scenarios.
 In some cases, when your head is struck by direct force you could experience injuries.
 In others, if your head is shaken and your brain is harshly mobilized, traumatic brain injuries could happen.

 For example, if your car is hit in a rear-impact crash, your head may not have directly hit another object.
 However, because of the whiplash, your brain could be damaged inside your skull.
 The injuries would be internal, making it harder to diagnose.

 Some of the possible causes of traumatic brain injury include:

 If the negligence of another person or a business lead to your injury, you may be eligible to seek compensation.
 For example, if a drunk driver hit you while crossing the street at a designated cross walk, the driver could be responsible for your injuries.

 Because of potential long-term effects of a severe brain injury, you could be facing a steep financial burden.
 Not only are immediate medical care, emergency medication and hospital visits expensive, so are other necessities for recovery.
 In some instances you will need physical therapy, extensive use of medication or even rehabilitation.

 Your personal injury attorney can help you get the compensation you need for a full recovery.
 Damages for your injuries could include:

-If you or a loved one have suffered a traumatic brain injury, contact an Atlanta traumatic brain injury attorney at Balams Law Group.
-Emanuel Balams will work to hold the negligent party accountable and fight to get the compensation clients deserve.
+If you or a loved one have suffered a traumatic brain injury, contact an Atlanta traumatic brain injury attorney at The Balams Firm.
+ReShea Balams will work to hold the negligent party accountable and fight to get the compensation clients deserve.
 Call (404) 445-2005 to schedule a free case evaluation.